Auscitte/auscitte.github.io/_posts/2020-11-13-Func-Prototypes-With-Pdbparse.md

 So `PROCSYM32` is immediately followed by some extra stack frame information and zero or more register-relative addresses, one for each function parameter and local variable, then goes a list of call sights.
 I declared “constructs” for each of these entities in case they would be needed in the future (following the definitions found in `cvinfo.h`).
 Here we go.

-<div class="env-header"> Construct Declarations for Parsing FRAMEPROCSYM, REGREL32, CALLSITEINFO </div>
+{% include code-block-header.html title="Construct Declarations for Parsing FRAMEPROCSYM, REGREL32, CALLSITEINFO" %}
 {% highlight python linenos %}
 ProcFrameData = cs.Struct(
     "rectyp" / cs.Enum(cs.Int16ul, S_FRAMEPROC = 0x1012, S_CALLSITEINFO = 0x1139, S_REGREL32 = 0x1111),